Weight-loss goals: Set yourself up for success

 - Specific.
 A good goal includes specific details.
-For example, a goal to exercise more is not specific, but a goal to walk 30 minutes after work every day is specific.
-You're declaring what you will do, how long you will do it and when you will do it.
+For example, a goal to exercise more isn't specific.
+But a goal to walk 30 minutes after work every day is specific.
+You're stating what you'll do, how long you'll do it and when you'll do it.

 - Measurable.
-If you can measure a goal, then you can objectively determine how successful you are at meeting the goal.
-A goal of eating better is not easily measured, but a goal of eating 1,200 calories a day can be measured.
-A goal of riding your bike is not measurable.
-A goal of riding your bike for 30 minutes three days a week is measurable.
+If you can measure a goal, then you can objectively track your progress in meeting that goal.
+A goal of eating better isn't easily measured.
+But a goal of eating 1,200 calories a day can be measured.
+Or aim to eat up to five servings of fruits and vegetables a day.
+A goal of riding your bike isn't measurable.
+But a goal of riding your bike for 30 minutes three days a week is measurable.

 - Attainable.
 An attainable goal is one that you have enough time and resources to achieve.
 For example, if your work schedule doesn't allow spending an hour at the gym every day, then it wouldn't be an attainable goal.
-However, two weekday trips to the gym and two weekend trips might be attainable.
-If a particular type of exercise, such as running, is physically too difficult for you, then running every day would not be an attainable goal.
+But two weekday trips to the gym and two weekend trips might be possible.
+If a certain type of exercise, such as running, is physically too hard for you, then running every day wouldn't be an attainable goal.

 - Relevant.
 It's important to set goals that are relevant and meaningful to you and where you're at in your life right now.
-Don't set goals that someone else wants you to obtain.
-Ask yourself what's most important to you, and then determine your goals.
+Don't set goals that someone else wants you to make.
+Ask yourself what's most important to you.
+Then choose your goals.
 Is weight loss a priority for you?
-If so, ask your doctor to help you determine a daily calorie goal based on your current weight and health.
+If so, ask your provider to help you decide on a daily calorie goal based on your current weight and health.

 - Time-limited.
-Pick your goal and set a deadline accordingly.
-For example, if you want to lose 10 pounds (4.5 kilograms), circle a finish line on a calendar and strive for that.
+Pick your goal and set a deadline.
+For example, if you want to lose 10 pounds (4.5 kilograms), circle a finish line on a calendar and aim for that.
 Giving yourself a time limit can motivate you to get started and stay on course.

 Long-term and short-term goals

 Long-term goals help you focus on the big picture.
 They can shift your thinking from simply being on a diet to making lifestyle changes.
-But long-term goals may seem too difficult or too far away.
-You may benefit from breaking down a long-term goal into a series of smaller, short-term goals.
+But long-term goals may seem too hard or too far away.
+It may help you to break down a long-term goal into a series of smaller, short-term goals.

 Allow for setbacks

 Setbacks are a natural part of behavior change.
-Everyone who successfully makes changes in his or her life has experienced setbacks.
-It's better to expect them and develop a plan for dealing with them.
-Identifying potential roadblocks — a big holiday meal or an office party, for example — and brainstorming specific strategies to overcome them can help you stay on course or get back on course.
+Everyone who successfully makes changes in life has experienced setbacks.
+It's better to expect setbacks and develop a plan for dealing with them.
+Identifying potential barriers — such as a big holiday meal or an office party — and brainstorming specific ways to overcome them can help you stay on course or get back on course.